HenryGinn/Einstein-s-Riddle-Solver-5/README.md

 ## Well Posedness and Finding Multiple Solutions

 If a problem has a solution then it will be in the feasible region.
-We also know that due to the rook constraints that the total of all the variables in the grid will be ${\frac{1}{2} nm(m-1)}$, and because we are maximising $x^Tx$, the profit function can only achieve ${\frac{1}{2} nm(m-1)}$ if all variables are 0 or 1.
+We also know that due to the rook constraints that the total of all the variables in the grid can be easily found as some value, $N$, and because we are maximising $x^Tx$ with each ${x_i \le 1}$, the profit function can only achieve $N$ if all variables are 0 or 1.
 If an optimal point is found with the maximal profit we know that it will be a valid solution as if any variables are not 0 or 1 then the profit would be able to be increased past the upper bound for the profit.
 This follows from the arguments made in the section [Choice of Profit Function](#choice-of-profit-function).
-A solution exists if and only if the maximum profit is ${\frac{1}{2} nm(m-1)}$, and if a feasible point has maximal profit then it is a valid solution.
+A solution exists if and only if the maximum profit is $N$, and if a feasible point has maximal profit then it is a valid solution.

 Finding multiple solutions can be achieved through an iterative process.
 An optimal point is found and some grid variables will be 0 and some will be 1.
-We will search for different solutions by adding a constraint to remove this point from the feasible region and attempting to optimise the problem again.
-We can do this by choosing a constraint that adds up all the variables that are equal to 1 and insisting that the sum is bounded by ${\frac{1}{2} nm(m-1) - 1}$.
-As the sum of variables equal to 1 in this solution add to ${\frac{1}{2} nm(m-1)}$, the point that has just been found would not be feasible with this new constraint.
+We will search for other solutions by adding a constraint to remove this point from the feasible region and attempting to optimise the problem again.
+We can do this by choosing a constraint that adds up all the grid variables that are equal to 1 and insisting that this sum is bounded by ${N - 1}$.
+As the sum of variables equal to 1 in this solution add to $N$, the point that has just been found would not be feasible with this new constraint.
 We also note that we do not remove any other solutions with this constraint as the only way a solution can lie beyond this constraint hyperplane is if it is identically equal to the old solution.
 This follows from the rook constraints.

+## Program Structure and Implementation